proycon/foliadocserve/README.rst

  IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" (AS ALTERNATIVE WITH confidence 0.6) FOR w WHERE text = "fly"

 FoLiA does not just distinguish corrections, but also supports suggestions for correction.
 Envision a spelling checker suggesting output for misspelled words, but leaving it up to the user which of the suggestions to accept::

- IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" (AS SUGGESTION OF "some/correctionset" WITH class = "wrongpos") FOR w WHERE text = "fly"
+ IN somegroup/mydoc EDIT t WITH text "conscious" (AS SUGGESTION OF "some/correctionset" WITH class = "spellingerror") FOR w WHERE text = "fly"

 In the case of alternatives and suggestions, this syntax becomes inefficient if you want to add muliple alternatives or suggestions at once, as you'd have to